-We are subject to penny stock rules which will make the shares of our common stock more difficult to sell.
+We may be subject to penny stock rules which will make the shares of our common stock more difficult to sell.

-We are subject to the Securities and Exchange Commission's "penny stock" rules since our shares of common stock sell below \$5.00 per share.
+We may be subject to the Securities and Exchange Commission's "penny stock" rules.
 Penny stocks generally are equity securities with a per share price of less than \$5.00.
 The penny stock rules require broker-dealers to deliver a standardized risk disclosure document prepared by the Securities and Exchange Commission that provides information about penny stocks and the nature and level of risks in the penny stock market.
-The broker-dealer must also provide the customer with current bid and offer quotations for the penny stock, the compensation of the broker-dealer and its salesperson, and monthly account statements showing the market value of each penny stock held in the customer's account.
-The bid and offer quotations, and the broker-dealer and salesperson compensation information must be given to the customer orally or in writing prior to completing the transaction and must be given to the customer in writing before or with the customer's confirmation.
+The broker-dealer must also provide the customer with current bid and offer quotations for the penny stock, the compensation of the broker-dealer and its salesperson, and monthly account statements showing the market value of each penny stock held in the customer or ally or in writing prior to completing the transaction and must be given to the customer in writing before or with the customer's confirmation.

 In addition, the penny stock rules require that prior to a transaction the broker-dealer must make a special written determination that the penny stock is a suitable investment for the purchaser and receive the purchaser's written agreement to the transaction.
 The penny stock rules are burdensome and may reduce purchases of any offerings and reduce the trading activity for shares of our common stock.
-As long as our shares of common stock are subject to the penny stock rules, the holders of such shares of common stock may find it more difficult to sell their securities.
+To the extent our shares of common stock are subject to the penny stock rules, the holders of such shares of common stock may find it more difficult to sell their securities.